Subscribe

 The investment Law (now under processed) eliminates many impediments and red neck investment procedures.

-Source: Guide to Agricultural Investment and Trade Opportunities in Indonesia, Ministry of Agriculture, The Republic of Indonesia
+Guide to Agricultural Investment and Trade Opportunities in Indonesia, Ministry of Agriculture, The Republic of Indonesia

 Monday, 12 January 2009

-Agricultural investment and Trade Opportunities in Indonesia (3)
+Agricultural Investment and Trade Opportunities in Indonesia (3)

 Indonesia's land legislations do not recognize the concept of freehold land rights.
 Instead the various right attached to the land are subdivided into separates titles.